needle-tools/gltf-progressive/README.md

 - `updateInterval` - The update interval in frames.
 If set to 0, the LODs will be updated every frame.
 If set to 2, the LODs will be updated every second frame, etc.
 - `pause` - If set to true, the LODsManager will not update the LODs.
 - `manual` - When set to true the LODsManager will not update the LODs.
 This can be used to manually update the LODs using the `update` method.
 Otherwise the LODs will be updated automatically when the renderer renders the scene.
+- `overrideLodLevel` - Can be set to any number between 0 and 6 to override the lod level to be loaded.
+To disable the override again set it to `undefined`.

 ### Automatically use low-poly meshes for raycasting
 Simply call `useRaycastMeshes(true)` to enable faster raycasting when using the the THREE.Raycaster.
 This can again be disabled by calling `useRaycastMeshes(false)`.
 Calling this method is only necessary once to enable it.